Junkers Ju 388: Development

 The first prototype, Ju 388 L-0/V7, mainly built from Ju 188 series production components, made its first flight on December 22, 1943.
 It demonstrated much better handling at altitude than the Ju 88S due to an increase in tail surface area, as the streamlined-nose Ju 88S, also omitting the Bola gondola, still used the original Ju 88A vertical tail surface design.
 This was followed by six new prototypes.
 It was some time before deliveries of the production models started due to engine delivery delays.
-By the time the engines were widely available, it was clear that B-29 bombers were actually being sent to the Asia and the Pacific and would not be operating over Germany anytime soon.
+By the time the engines were widely available, it was clear that B-29 bombers were actually being sent to Asia and the Pacific and would not be operating over Germany anytime soon.
 German photo-reconnaissance efforts had practically disappeared due to the increased performance of the Allied defenses, so production mostly concentrated on the L model.

 Deliveries started in August 1944 but few Ju 388s were completed.
 About 47 L models seem to have been built, the majority as -1s with the BMW 801J engine, and just three -3s with the Jumo 213E.
 Fifteen K-1s were built; and only three J-1 models were produced.